bdanielthorpe/MessyDateGenerator/README.md

 # date_generator

-Python module to generate dates in a variety of formats.
+Python module to generate random dates in a variety of formats.

 <h2>Main functions:</h2>